laesquinadelrol/dragonswornrpg/SRD-EN.md

 {: .new }

 > Choose or roll d20 for each category.
-Your PC always starting with three day rations.
+Your PC always starting with three day rations (1 slot), and exploration package (1 slot).
 >
 > #### Starting Gear package
 >